HomeQueensland doctor pay › Consultants

 Which model applies?

 Most Queensland specialists work as Staff Specialists, VMOs, or hold concurrent appointments across both models.
+For a national overview of how the two employment models differ on pay, leave, super and private practice, see staff specialist vs VMO explained.

 Staff Specialist — salary